 Join DOC to discuss the pros, cons and potential impact of Universal Basic Income.
 Is it the way to prosperity or idleness?

 Supporters of UBI believe it would free people from monotonous jobs, allowing them to meet their creative potential, hopefully having a positive impact on economic growth.
-UBI could also help to solve persistent unemployment, improve living standards and limit economic inequality.
+UBI, they argue, could also help to solve persistent unemployment, improve living standards and limit economic inequality.

-UBI trials are happening in many countries Finland, Kenya and India.
+In spite of the counter view points, UBI trials are happening in many countries such Finland, Kenya and India.
 Although they differ in important respects, all trials seek to analyse the impact of guaranteeing every individual a steady income.

-At this evening event we will hear from Universal Basic Income experts coming from diverse countries to discuss the pros and cons of this controversial and intriguing new policy.
+At this evening event we will hear from Universal Basic Income experts coming from diverse countries and view points to discuss the pros and cons of this intriguing yet controversial new policy.

 Key questions we will consider include:

 - Is UBI an appropriate policy tool to face today’s challenges?

 - How might UBI be applied differently in diverse regions and contexts?

 - What challenges does a UBI pose to societies?